 If you’ve been involved in a car accident, you’re going to want to call an Atlanta car accident attorney.
 You don’t want to handle something like this yourself.
 This is even truer if there’s no clear-cut proof of who is at fault.

 The odds are, the other driver is going to have an attorney.
 His attorney is also going to work hard to prove that you were at fault.
 You don’t want to end up on the wrong end of a personal injury lawsuit.
-Call and set up your initial consultation with an Atlanta car accident today.
+Contact and set up your initial consultation with one of our personal injury attorneys today.